Gaiss/House-Prices-Kaggle/README.md

 # House Prices: Advanced Regression Techniques (Kaggle)
 ### This is my own attempt on solution of House Prices(Kaggle)

+I mainly used the technology of Feature Engineering & Ensemble Learning to solve this problem.

 * [Competition Description](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview)

 > Here is the Competition Description on Kaggle.